juice-shop/pwning-juice-shop/README.md

 Written by [Björn Kimminich](http://kimminich.de)

-This is the official companion guide to the OWASP Juice Shop application.

-The book should not be considered a comprehensive introduction to Web Application Security in general.
-For every category of vulnerabilities present in the OWASP Juice Shop, you will instead find references to detailed attack descriptions and also possible mitigations.
+This is the official "companion guide" to the __OWASP Juice Shop__ application.
+Being a web application with over 30 intended security vulnerabilities, the OWASP Juice Shop is supposed to be the opposite of a _best practice_ or _template application_ for web developers: It is an awareness, training, demonstration and exercise tool for security risks in modern web applications.
+The OWASP Juice Shop is an open-source project hosted by the non-profit [Open Web Application Security Project (OWASP)](https://owasp.org) and is developed and maintained by volunteers.

 The book is divided into three parts.